 To understand the difference between agricultural and industrial humidity control, it’s important to understand what humidity is.

 In short, humidity is the amount of water vapor in the air.
-In most cases, humidity is presented as relative humidity.
-This is the amount of water vapor in the air, measured as a percentage of the maximum water vapor the air is able to hold.
+In most cases, experts present humidity as relative humidity.
+This is the amount of water vapor in the air, as a percentage of the maximum water vapor the air can hold.

 The most important aspect of relative humidity is also the least intuitive part of it.
 The colder air gets, the less water vapor it can hold.
-So relative humidity is affected by two main factors – the absolute amount of water vapor and the air’s temperature.
+So there are two main factors affecting relative humidity – the absolute amount of water vapor and the air’s temperature.

 Once relative humidity reaches 100%, either by moisture building up, or by the air cooling down, water starts to condense.
 This is known as the dewpoint and is exactly what growers try to avoid.